hellenike/textbook/docs/topics/pronouns/index.md

 ### Relative pronoun

-The relative pronoun is used to create
+The relative pronoun is used to create dependent clauses that further describe or define a noun or pronoun in a sentence.

 **Declension of ὅς, ἥ, ὅ**
 | Case  |    | Singular|    |     | Plural  |     |